shafizahid/shafizahid/README.md

 ### Hi there, I'm Shafi Zahid👦,
-A Full Stack Javascript and UI developer 🎯 from Pakistan 🇵🇰
+A Front end and UI developer 🎯 from Pakistan 🇵🇰

-- 👨‍💻 Full Stack MERN Developer
-- 📚 What do I believe?
-Jack of all, Master of some.
-- 📫 How to reach me: [Twitter](https://twitter.com/ishafizahid)

 **Languages:**